opencord/cord/docs/scripts/descriptions.md

 configuration and the docker-compose.yml file for starting the ONOS instance that runs the Fabric app.

-## headnode
+## headnode_dns

-Name of the headnode on the system, used to configure NSD DNS aliases.
+DNS Name of the headnode on the system, used to configure NSD DNS aliases.

 ## hugepages